ImperialCollegeLondon/porefoam/README.md

  ----------------------------------------------------------------

-This repository is released in the hope that it may be useful for experts in direct two-phase flow simulation and is not intended for everyday use.
+## This repository is released in the hope that it may be useful for experts in direct two-phase flow simulation and is not intended for everyday use.
+See  [src/porefoam2f](src/porefoam2f) for more details.

-## Please see the [src/porefoam2f](src/porefoam2f) and [doc](doc) folders for more specific details

 See also README files for other modules  which are located in their own directories.